 An Easy & Healthy Summer Salad

-With cubes of watermelon and crumbled feta, this watermelon mint salad is sweet, savory and salty, all in one bite.
+With cubes of watermelon and crumbled feta, this watermelon salad is sweet, savory, and salty, all in one bite.
 Watermelon and feta may seem like a strange combination – I definitely raised my eyebrow at first – but it works.
 Perfectly!
-When I think back to picnics at the beach when we were little, Watermelon and Feta cheese is what my parents would bring with them every time!
+When I think back to picnics at the beach when we were little, Watermelon and Feta cheese is what my parents would bring with them every time.

 While you can turn this watermelon salad into a meal, I most often serve it as a side dish.
-It’s perfect for potlucks and picnics, as it adds a pop of color to any table, and is a nice alternative to heavier mayo-based salads, or pasta salads.
-But, we love it so much in my family that it’s just become a summer staple, especially on nights where we have the grill fired up!
+It’s perfect for potlucks and picnics, as it adds a pop of color to any table and is a nice alternative to heavier mayo-based salads or pasta salads.

 This feta and watermelon salad is made with just a handful of fresh ingredients.
-As I mentioned, most can be purchased fresh at the farmer’s market or you may even have some ingredients growing in your own garden!
+Most can be purchased fresh at the grocery store or farmer’s market.

 How to Make Watermelon Feta Salad

-This easy watermelon mint salad comes together in just a few minutes, with minimal prep.
+This easy watermelon feta salad comes together in just a few minutes with minimal prep.
 All you need is about 20 minutes to prepare and assemble the ingredients.

-- Combine salad ingredients.
+- Combine the salad ingredients.
 In a large bowl, toss together the greens, watermelon, blueberries, and onions.